Which goods are controlled?

-The Australian Department of Defence, Defence Export Controls, has developed, and is supportive of New Zealand to use, an on-line search tool (external link) which can be used to identify if your goods are controlled.
+The Australian Department of Defence, Defence Export Controls, has developed and is supportive of New Zealand to use, an online search tool which can be used to identify if your goods are controlled.

-However, if you cannot find your goods on the list you should still seek help from the Export Controls Office to conform that a permit is not required.
+If you cannot find your goods on the list contact us to confirm that a permit is not required.

 Goods of foreign origin